If you’re building your characters around traditional gender stereotypes, it’s time to stop.

 What Are Gender Stereotypes?

-Conforming to these stereotypical personality traits by nature is fine, many people do, and there’s nothing wrong with it.
-But the “othering” of people who don’t conform, and the way society is built around cramming children into the gender roles boxes (think of the pink aisles and princess dresses for girls, the fighting toys and guns for boys), means that a lot of people are forced to conform rather than conforming naturally, and I truly believe it has long term psychological damage.
-To either feel you’re wrong because you’re different and can’t make yourself fit into the box, or you’re wrong because you’re uncomfortable in the life you’re living stuck in the box, is a really unhealthy life to live.
-And completely avoidable.
+Our society is built around cramming children into the gender roles boxes.
+Think of the pink aisles and princess dresses for girls, the fighting toys and guns for boys.
+This means that a lot of people feel forced to conform rather than conforming naturally.
+I truly believe it has long term psychological damage.

 When you see yourself represented in fiction, either on screen or in books, you’re immediately welcomed into the story.
-And stories are how we communicate, how we represent society, how we explore ideas of humanity and all its complexities.
+Stories are how we communicate, how we represent society, how we explore ideas of humanity and all its complexities.
 When you’ve been almost universally excluded from fiction, you’re essentially being treated like you don’t exist.
 And this is true for the girls and boys, women and men, who are gender non conforming.

-Strong Female Characters
+Strong Female Characters Not Gender Stereotypes

-The most common way of tackling this issue is with the “Strong Female Character,” the woman who is fierce and tough and “just like one of the guys.”
+The most common way of tackling this issue is with the “Strong Female Character”.
+This is a woman who is fierce and tough and “just like one of the guys.”
 She usually looks like a “feminine” woman but with “masculine” personality traits; beautiful and tattooed, drinks beer, and fights.

-Our job as story tellers is to represent humanity, and your characters are humans, therefore they should be as interesting and diverse and complex as humans are or you’re just skimming the surface of what it’s possible to write.
+Our job as story tellers is to represent humanity, and your characters are humans.
+Therefore they should be as interesting and diverse and complex as humans are or you’re just skimming the surface of what it’s possible to write.
 It’s a disservice not only to your audience, but to your story and your characters.